meltylabs/melty/README.md

 - Run `npm run watch` to start the compiler in watch mode
 - Run `npm run watch:webview` to start the webview compiler in watch mode

+Webview / Frontend:
+- Run `npm run watch:all` to start the webview compiler in watch mode.
+It will automatically open a new browser window with the webview.
+Whenever changes are made to webview-ui, it will automatically create a build.

 ### Testing

 - Run `npm test` to run the test suite